Akash-Nag/MDL-Suite/paper/paper.md

 # Acknowledgements

-We acknowledge Susmita Guha for her support during this project.
+We acknowledge Susmita Guha for her contributions to this project.

 # References